thedataflows/kecyloak-cli/README.md

 ## Current scope

-The tool covers a wide set of admin resources and relationship families.
-Not every Keycloak admin endpoint is modeled yet, but the contract layer, validation path, relationship export, round-trip normalization, and compare flow are in place.
-Adding new endpoint coverage fits the existing structure without architectural changes.
+The CLI does not hard-code Keycloak endpoints.
+It deduces resource types, CRUD operations, and relationship patterns directly from the supplied OpenAPI spec.
+In principle, any Keycloak Admin REST OpenAPI document can be passed with `--spec-path`, and the CLI will dynamically discover the appropriate endpoints for the requested resources.
+The contract layer, validation path, relationship export, round-trip normalization, and compare flow are spec-driven and do not require code changes when Keycloak adds new resource types.